-Table 9-20.
+Table 9-19.
 PCI Timing Parameters

-- Note 1.
-See the timing measurement conditions in Figure 9-16. - Note 2.
-Minimum times are evaluated with same load used for slew rate measurement (as shown in note 3 of Table); maximum times are evaluated with the load circuits shown in Figure 9-15, for high-going and low-going edges respectively. - Note 3.
-Not 100% tested. - Note 4.
+Note 1.
+See the timing measurement conditions in Figure 9-16.

+Note 2.
+Minimum times are evaluated with same load used for slew rate measurement (as shown in note 3 of Table ); maximum times are evaluated with the load circuits shown in Figure 9-15, for high-going and low-going edges respectively.

+- Note 4.
 See the timing measurement conditions in Figure 9-17. - Note 5.
 PCIRST# is asserted and de-asserted asynchronously with respect to PCICLK (see Figure 9-18). - Note 6.
 All output drivers are asynchronously floated when PCIRST# is active.